Join a growing number of people investing ethically and receiving abundant financial returns

 * Past performance is not a reliable guide to future returns as future returns may differ from and be more or less volatile than past returns.

-1. Responsible Investment Association Australasia 2017, ‘Responsible Investment Benchmark Report 2017 Australia’.
+1. Responsible Investment Association Australasia 2018, ‘Responsible Investment Benchmark Report 2019 Australia’, Core responsible investments appendix 1C.

-Anne is a nurse at the local hospital and John is a university professor.
-They have recently inherited $100,000 from Anne’s mum and would like to invest this for the future.
-They would also like to add some of their ongoing savings to this investment each month to grow their wealth long term.
+Rebecca is a nurse at the local hospital and Jack is a university professor.
+They have recently inherited $800,000 from Rebecca’s mum and would like to invest this for the future.
+Rebecca feels this is a big responsibility and she would like to invest the money in a sensible way.
+They would like to use some of the money to pay for school fees when their children are in high school, starting in 7 years.
+Rebecca and Jack would also like an investment that is easy to manage and one they can add to each month from their savings in order to grow their wealth long term.

-Anne has seen many patients with smoking related illnesses, and one of her main ethical concerns is that she does not want to invest in tobacco companies such as Phillip Morris.
-John is concerned about climate change and would like to avoid companies with high carbon emissions such as fossil fuels.
-They have travelled over the years and both feel they are lucky to have grown up in Australia and they would like to support education and healthcare.
+Rebecca’s main ethical concern is that she does not want to invest in junk food companies.
+Jack is concerned about climate change and would like to avoid investing in fossil fuel.
+They have both travelled over the years and feel they are lucky to have grown up in Australia and they would like to support education and healthcare.

-Anne and John met with a Gold Leaf Financial Planner, who helped them to established a diversified ethical investment portfolio that matches their values as well as their risk profile.
-After a number of years they have seen their investment grow to $180,000 and their adviser helps them keep on track, changing the investments from time to time in order to make sure the overall ethical investment portfolio is still right for their risk comfort level, their objectives and their ethical preferences.
-Anne and John are happy to know their money is “doing no harm” and supporting industries they value.
+Rebecca and Jack met with a Gold Leaf Financial Planner, who helped them to establish a diversified ethical investment portfolio that matches their values as well as their risk profile.
+The investment is simple to manage and easy to add to each month.
+After 7 years they have seen their investment grow to $1,214,000 and their adviser helps them keep on track, changing the investments from time to time in order to make sure the overall ethical investment portfolio is still right for their risk comfort level, their objectives and their ethical preferences.
+Rebecca and Jack are happy to know their money is “doing no harm” and supporting industries making a positive impact.